oskarbarcz/oskarbarcz/README.md

 ### Hi there 👋

 Hello, I’m __Oskar__ - experienced programmer, technology enthusiast and conference speaker.
-Despite I’m young, my portfolio is full of interesting products and challenges - I’m known of oftenly bringing new, fresh perspective and energy to the team.
+Despite my young age, my portfolio is full of interesting products and challenges - I’m known for bringing often a new, fresh perspective and energy to the team.

 I’m not afraid of new challenges and continuous development - it’s just the daily part of our job, isn’t it?
 I get used to build up products using lean startup method and in data-driven environment - however I’m open to meet new standards and approaches.